oskarfernlund/niteshade/docs/source/installation.rst

 Use of a virtual environment is *strongly* recommended.

 .. note::
-   Installation with Anaconda is not currently available.
+   Installation with conda is not currently available.
 Anaconda users should install niteshade with pip inside an Anaconda environment.